 Social

-The Declaration of Sentiments impacted the social structure of society.
+The Declaration of Sentiments impacted the social structure of society

 -The Declaration of sentiments were presented during the Seneca Falls Convention 1848 in New York. -Nearly three hundred people attended the convention